 Empowered Women Empowering Women

 Lucy is passionate about giving.
 Apart from feeding her family, plenty of her farm produce goes to feed the needy in the neighborhood.
 As a member of a women farmers’ cooperative where they contribute savings, Lucy took a loan to buy a dehydrator.
 The group has helped Lucy focus more on her farming and how it can aid in her ministry.
-The women now dry fruits and make extra income from their farms.
+The women now dry fruits and make extra income from their farms and upcycle their food loss.
 Lucy, alongside other women, also receive training on value addition of their fruits and new farming methods.

 “I am glad I could take a loan to purchase this dehydrator.
 I know it will assist me to make better sales with my dry fruits,” she says.
 Lucy now uses the extra income to continue building their Bible College that recently had construction completed on it’s foundation.